-Breyer’s expected retirement renews focus on potential replacements
+Breyer’s retirement renews focus on potential replacements

 And a confirmation hearing slated for next week will put the spotlight on yet another Black woman who is being catapulted into the vacancy discussion: J. Michelle Childs, a federal judge and a favorite of House Majority Whip James E. Clyburn (D-S.C.).
 Childs seized the attention of legal observers when Biden unexpectedly nominated her last month to serve on the high-profile D.C. circuit, surprising Washington area lawyers who had anticipated a pick with local ties.

-Biden is not expected to officially step down before the court’s term ends in June, creating an usually long period during which he will be on the bench while his departure is anticipated.
+Breyer is not expected to officially step down before the court’s term ends in June, creating an usually long period during which he will be on the bench while his departure is anticipated.
 Senior congressional aides said the Senate can process a nomination for a Supreme Court seat before it is formally vacant.

 Senators on both sides quickly spoke out Wednesday about the kind of nominee they wanted as word spread of Breyer’s impending retirement.